By Kranthi Erra

 3. The Bible is always relevant

-We live in a multicultural, multigenerational world, full of shifting values, changing laws, and even disappearing languages.
+We live in a multicultural, multigenerational world, full of shifting values.
 Yet all these will eventually fade.
 Jesus Himself said: “Heaven and earth will pass away, but my words will not pass away” (Matthew 24:35).
 God’s Word is timeless.
-It remains true, unshaken, and relevant for every generation, culture, and person.

 4. The Bible helps us discern truth from lies